Skip to Main Content

 Begin with the author of the entry, not the author or editor of the book.

-Entry author last name comma first initial period open parentheses publication year close parentheses. entry title period.
-The word “In” followed by the editors initials and last name open parenthesis Eds period close parentheses comma reference work title and italics open parentheses small pp. page numbers close parentheses.
-Publisher.
+General format: Entry author last name comma first initials period open parentheses publication year close parentheses. entry title period.
+The word “In” followed by the editors initials period last name open parenthesis Eds period close parentheses comma in italics reference work title non italics open parentheses page numbers close parentheses period Publisher period Example: Sam comma S period open parenthesis 2002 close parenthesis period Cambodian culture and community in America period In J period T period Titon ampersand B period Carlin open parenthesis Eds period close parenthesis comma in italics American musical traditions non italics open parenthesis pp period 123 hyphen 126 close parenthesis period Schirmer Reference period

 Group Author